 While there are now types of criminal convictions that will instantly make becoming a nurse impossible, understand that all factors will be considered very carefully.
 This is especially true when you get into topics like having previously procured a similar license through fraud or situations where you’ve intentionally misrepresented yourself.
 All of these would be considered major black marks that would make it very difficult to continue your goal of becoming a nurse.

 This also varies depending on the state you’re applying in, with some being more stringent than others.
 You may also have to go before the board and help provide any context necessary for them to understand your own unique situation fully.

 Again, none of this is to say that getting a nursing license after a crime such as one of those outlined above is impossible.
 However, it will be far more difficult, and you’ll need to go through a much more rigorous process than the average applicant would.

 Pursuing Nursing With a Criminal Record

 Overall, you shouldn’t necessarily let the fact that you have a felony on your criminal record discourage you from pursuing a career as a nurse.
 It’s still a noble profession to be in and, in addition to the wide range of personal benefits, you also get to do your part to help provide life-saving care to the people who need it the most.

 Having said that, pursuing a nursing career with a criminal record isn’t necessarily easy.
-Can you get a nursing license with a felony?
 It is possible, even if you do experience your fair share of rejections along the way.
 But provided that you’re committed to upholding the ideals and values that nurses are famous for, you’ll put yourself in the best possible position to succeed moving forward.